ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 When moving traffic between uncompressed and compressed contexts, the effective MTU will change.
-Therefore if the proxy intends to use compression, it SHOULD request compression to the client at the earliest, before Path MTU Discovery is completed between the client and target {{?PMTUD=RFC8201}}.
+Therefore if the proxy intends to use compression, it SHOULD request it to the client at the earliest to avoid hindering Datagram Packetization Layer PMTU Discovery (DPLPMTUD) between the client and the target
+{{?DPLPMTUD=RFC8899}}.

 # IANA Considerations